Impurity induced magnetic ordering in Sr$_2$RuO$_4$: Effective Field theory

-For simplicity, we neglect the charge density fields, $n_{i j {\alpha}} = n_{i j {\alpha} \uparrow} + n_{i j {\alpha} \downarrow}$, which can be absorbed in the chemical potential, and, thus, also neglect the effect of the repulsive inter-orbital coupling $ K $.
-We complement the Lagrangian by introducing the electromagnetic $U(1)$ gauge field $\bm{A}$ and the spin $SU(2)$ gauge field $\bm{a}$, which couple to charge and spin currents, as will be discussed later.
+The Hamiltonian matrix $ \hat{H}_{\bm{k}} $, the impurity potential $ V_{\bm{q}} $ and the interaction matrix $ \hat{U} $ are defined in Sect.~\ref{sec:modelHamil} and $ \hat{\phi}_{\bm{q}} = \textrm{diag}(\phi_{\bm{q}}^x, \phi_{\bm{q}}^y) $.
+For simplicity, we omit the charge density fields, $ \rho_{\bm{q}} $ [Eq.~(\ref{rho-q})], which can be absorbed in the chemical potential, and, thus, also neglect the effect of the repulsive inter-orbital coupling $ K $.
+We can extend the Lagrangian by introducing the electromagnetic $U(1)$ gauge field $\bm{A}$ and the spin $SU(2)$ gauge field $\bm{a}$, which couple to charge and spin currents, as will be discussed later.
 The complete Lagrangian is given in App.~\ref{sec:appendixSaddle} in Eq.~\eqref{eqn:fullLagr}.

-After integrating out the fermionic degrees of freedom we end up with an effective action.
+After integrating out the Fermionic degrees of freedom we end up with an effective action (for technical details see App.~\ref{sec:appendixSaddle}).
 Neglecting the gauge fields for now, we find up to second order in the auxiliary field $ \phi_{\bm{q}}^{\alpha} $,

 with the bare susceptibility

 and